Muthoot Finance to raise ₹300 crore through secured NCD’s

 Safe NCDs

-The secured NCDs proposed to be issued under this Issue have been rated AA+ (stable) by ICRA.
-This rating of the secured NCDs indicates a ‘high degree of safety regarding timely servicing of financial obligations’.
-The NCDs are proposed to be listed on BSE and the allotment will be on a first come first serve basis.
+The secured NCDs proposed to be issued under this have been rated AA+ (stable) by ICRA.
+This rating indicates a ‘high degree of safety regarding timely servicing of financial obligations’.
+The NCDs are proposed to be listed on the BSE and the allotment will be on a first come first serve basis.

-There are 7 investment options with ‘monthly’ or ‘annual’ interest payment frequency or ‘on maturity redemption’ payments with interest rates ranging from 8.25 to 8.60 per cent p.a. for individual investors .
+There are seven investment options with ‘monthly’ or ‘annual’ interest payment frequency or ‘on maturity redemption’ with rates ranging from 8.25 to 8.60 per cent p.a. for individual investors .

 George Alexander Muthoot, Managing Director, Muthoot Finance Ltd, said, “Our 31st NCD issue is open for subscription and the interest rate offered on our NCDs are in line with the prevailing interest rates, especially subsequent to the RBI pause on repo rate hike in the April 2023 monetary policy.
 As such, in comparison to similar available other investment avenues, our NCDs are rated ‘AA+/Stable’ and are an attractive investment option.
 We have allocated 90 per cent of the issue for retail and high net worth individual investors who will be getting 0.50 per cent more than the interest rate applicable for institutions and corporates.”

-The funds raised through this issue will be utilised primarily for lending activities of the company.
+The funds raised through this issue will be utilised for lending activities of the company.